SkymanOne/folidity/reports/main.typ

 a higher-level abstraction, but it was quickly discarded due to lack of documentation and increased development time.

 As a target blockchain for the language, Algorand #footnote[https://developer.algorand.org] has been selected.
-Algorand is a decentralized blockchain platform designed for high-performance and low-cost transactions, utilising a unique consensus algorithm called Pure Proof-of-Stake to achieve scalability, security, and decentralisation @algorand.
+Algorand is a decentralised blockchain platform designed for high-performance and low-cost transactions, utilising a unique consensus algorithm called Pure Proof-of-Stake to achieve scalability, security, and decentralisation @algorand.

 One of the potential drawbacks of Folidity is a computational overhead due to complex abstractions and additional assertions.